 Labour Law Blog

-All you need to know regarding Annual leave.
-The Basic Conditions of Employment Act (BCEA) Section 19 onwards in Chapter 3 covers employee’s rights with respect to all types of leave.
+All You Need to Know Regarding Annual Leave The Basic Conditions of Employment Act (BCEA) Section 19 onwards in Chapter 3 covers employees’ rights with respect to all types of leave.
 The provisions regarding all types of leave do not apply to employees who work less than 24 hours per month.
-Employees are entitled to 15 workings days per annum on full pay.
+Employees are entitled to 15 working days per annum on full pay.
 The Act states “21 consecutive days” (section […]

 Continue Reading